Zamiell/stardew-valley/Min-Max_Guide.md

 * When casting at 7 energy or below, you will correctly drop into the appropriate amount of negative energy, even though the energy meter will appear to be at 0.
 For example, when casting at 2 energy, you will go to -6 energy.
 And then, after eating a Green Algae to restore 13 energy, you will go back to positive 7 energy.
 Thus, it is mostly irrelevant whether or not you accidentally slip past 0 energy while fishing (at least as long as you get a level up before the next day to remove the exhaustion).
 * Casting while facing up goes further than casting left or right, which in turn goes further than casting down.
   * There are no viable spots on the mountain lake to cast upwards, which is why we typically cast to the right here.
+* Casting up or down results in a shorter reeling animation than casting left or right.
+(In-game time does pass during the reeling animation.)
+With that said, the difference is small and is outweighed by the ability to catch better fish.
+However, once you are at fishing level 8 and can get

 ### General Mines Strategy